 Improvements to the Goshawk Trail at Mayday, near Brandon costing £3,000 made up of £2,000 from our Corporate Members (See Corporate Members' Page) and £1,000 from our membership subscriptions.

-8 purpose-made bikes suitable for use by the disabled and sensory-impaired, available for hire from Bike Art at High Lodge Forest Centre, with £12,500 in grants from Awards for All and the Local Network Fund and £4,225 from FoTF funds.
+8 purpose-made bikes suitable for use by the disabled and sensory-impaired, available for hire from the onsite Bike Hire & Shop at High Lodge, with £12,500 in grants from Awards for All and the Local Network Fund and £4,225 from FoTF funds.
 FoTF have also funded the purchase of a wheelchair for visitors to High Lodge as part of its aim to increase enjoyment of the forest for all visitors.

 The creation of a tree sculpture at High Lodge, sadly this sculpture had to be removed in 2013 as it had succumbed to the elements.

 A new wildlife hide with access for all at High Lodge Forest Centre.
 FoTF has also given over £1,000 in donations to support the work of the Forest Rangers.